Aoudad Sheep Hunts in Central Texas

 - Continental Breakfast, morning hunt, followed by full breakfast.
 Typically go back out and scout for animals have lunch and go back out for the evening hunt, followed by cocktails, fire, appetizers, and a full dinner.

-- Continental Breakfast, morning hunt, followed by full breakfast, and then Departure.
+- Continental Breakfast, morning hunt, and then Departure.

 - Range Finder